-This year I celebrate 25 years running my business and the landscape has changed enormously.
+I recently celebrated 25 years running my business and the landscape has changed enormously since 1992.
 When I started few of us had home computers or mobile phones so if we needed someone in a hurry we called their landline and sent documents by fax.
 The internet was in its infancy and email was still a few years off and when it did come in we could only share documents with those people who operated the same software as us because the pdf hadn’t been invented yet.

 When I bought my first computer it operated with Lotus Notes, a brilliant programme, much better than Microsoft in my opinion.
 However Microsoft were better at the marketing and won the lion’s share of the market.
 Sadly when I bought my second computer I had to go for Microsoft just because it was the only way to communicate with clients.
 Lotus struggled because it didn’t anticipate the market.

 Think about other companies that have bitten the dust or fallen on hard times because they didn’t adapt with the times: Kodak which failed to react to the advances of the digital camera; Blockbuster which didn’t see the threat or opportunity of Netflix; Nokia which used to be the leading mobile phone brand or Blackberry which was the business mobile phone many of us aspired to.
-Recently Jaeger has gone into administration, we’ve already lost Woolworths, BHS, Austin Reed and others too numerous to list.
+More recently ToysRUs, Maplin and Jaeger have gone into administration, we’ve already lost Woolworths, BHS, Austin Reed and others too numerous to list.

 It’s very easy for us to get sucked in to working in our businesses and delivering for clients.
 We put our heads down beavering away building our businesses doing what we do because that’s what people want to buy.
 Today.